pgrover1/SmartNotesBackend/README.md

 - RESTful API for notes management (CRUD operations)
 - Category management for notes
 - Database flexibility:
-  - MongoDB support
+  - MongoDB as primary database
   - SQLAlchemy/SQL database fallback
-- AI-powered features:
+- AI-powered features (on-demand):
-  - Automatic note summarization for longer notes
+  - Note summarization for content with more than 200 words
-  - Sentiment analysis of note content
+  - Sentiment analysis of note content (positive/neutral/negative)
-  - Category suggestion based on note content
+  - Category suggestions based on note content
   - Natural language queries for searching notes
-  - Automatic categorization of notes

 ## AI Features

-### Automatic Summarization
+### On-Demand Summarization
-The backend generates concise summaries for longer notes using the BART-large-CNN model from Facebook.
-When a note is created or updated, if its content is longer than 200 characters, the system will automatically generate a summary.
+The backend provides an endpoint to generate concise summaries for notes using OpenAI's GPT-4o model.
+Summaries are only generated for notes with more than 200 words, as shorter notes don't benefit from summarization.
+Access this feature via the `/notes/{note_id}/summarize` endpoint.

 ### Sentiment Analysis
-Each note's content is analyzed to determine its emotional tone (Positive, Negative, or Neutral) using DistilBERT fine-tuned on the SST-2 dataset.
-The sentiment is stored with the note and returned in API responses.
+Notes can be analyzed to determine their emotional tone (Positive, Neutral, or Negative) using OpenAI's GPT-4o model.
+This is available through the dedicated `/notes/{note_id}/sentiment` endpoint.

-### Automatic Categorization
+### Category Suggestion
-The system can automatically suggest and assign categories to notes based on their content using:
+The system can suggest appropriate categories for notes based on their content using:
-1. Zero-shot classification with BART-large-MNLI model
+1. Zero-shot classification with OpenAI's GPT-4o model
-2. Semantic similarity with sentence embeddings (fallback method)
+2. Semantic similarity (as a fallback method)

-Autocategorization happens in two ways:
-- When creating a note without specifying categories
-- Through a dedicated endpoint that can categorize all uncategorized notes

-### Natural Language Queries
-Users can search for notes using natural language queries like "Find my meeting notes from last Monday" or "Show me all notes about programming in the Work category".
-The system extracts search parameters from these natural language inputs.
+Category suggestions are available on-demand through the `/notes/{note_id}/suggest-category` endpoint.

 ## Technology Stack

 - **Framework**: FastAPI
-- **Database Options**:
-  - MongoDB with PyMongo
+- **Database**: MongoDB with PyMongo
-  - SQLAlchemy with SQLite/PostgreSQL
-- **AI Models**: Hugging Face Transformers
+- **AI Integration**: OpenAI API with GPT-4o
-  - Summarization: facebook/bart-large-cnn
-  - Sentiment Analysis: distilbert-base-uncased-finetuned-sst-2-english
-  - Embeddings: sentence-transformers/all-MiniLM-L6-v2
-  - Zero-shot Classification: facebook/bart-large-mnli
 - **Testing**: Pytest
+- **Documentation**: Swagger UI/ReDoc (automatic)

 ## Project Structure